A. J. Dillon

-Algiers Jameal William Dillon Jr. (born May 2, 1998) is an American football running back for the Green Bay Packers of the National Football League (NFL).
-He played college football at Boston College.
+Algiers Jameal William Dillon Jr. (born May 2, 1998), nicknamed "Quadzilla", is an American professional football running back for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Boston College Eagles, with whom he became the school's all-time rushing yards leader with 4,382 yards.

-Early life and high school career
+Early life

 Dillon grew up in Connecticut.
 While on the high school football team at New London High School as a freshman, Dillon played sparingly.
 At that point, he was recruited to Lawrence Academy in Groton, Massachusetts, a private boarding school.
-Dillon played four years at Lawrence and was clearly the focus of the team's offense by his second year when he rushed for 1321 yards and 21 touchdowns while also starring at linebacker.
+Dillon played four years at Lawrence and was clearly the focus of the team's offense by his second year when he rushed for 1321 yards and 21 touchdowns while also starting at linebacker.
 As a junior, he rushed for 1,887 yards and 26 touchdowns.
 As a senior, he played in only four games due to a broken leg but still rushed for 635 yards with 12 touchdowns.
 He ran a 4.56 40-yard dash and was named MVP of Nike's Opening.
 Dillon originally committed to the University of Michigan to play college football but eventually flipped his commitment and signed with Boston College.

 College career

-Freshman season
+2017 season

+In his collegiate debut, Dillon rushed five times for 20 yards against Northern Illinois.
+In the Eagles' fourth game, Dillon had his first collegiate touchdown against Clemson on the road.
+In the following game, against Central Michigan, he had 25 carries for 120 rushing yards and one touchdown.
+On October 14, in a road victory over Louisville, he had a breakout game with 29 carries for 272 rushing yards and four rushing touchdowns.
+On October 27, in a win over Florida State, he had 33 carries for 149 yards and a touchdown.
+In the following game, against North Carolina State, he had 36 carries for 196 yards and one touchdown.
+One week later, he had 24 carries for 200 yards and two touchdowns against Connecticut.
+In the following game, in a road victory over Syracuse, he had 23 carries for 193 yards and three touchdowns.
+In the Pinstripe Bowl against Iowa, he had 32 carries for 157 yards and a touchdown in the 27–20 loss.
 As a freshman at Boston College in 2017, Dillon played in all 13 games and rushed for a freshman school record 1,589 yards on 300 carries with 14 touchdowns.
-He was named the ACC Rookie of the Year.
+He was named the Atlantic Coast Conference (ACC) Rookie of the Year.